ovh/docs/pages/web/clouddb/restore-import-on-database-server/guide.en-ie.md

 > [!warning]
 >
-> The file must be in the .gz format.
+> The file must be in .sql, .txt, or .gz format.
 >

 ![clouddb](images/private-sql-import02.png){.thumbnail}